 - Intent: The step when the visitor adds a product to their shopping cart.

-- Purchase: The last stage when the visitor finally purchases a product and becomes a customer.
+- Purchase: The last stage is when the visitor finally purchases a product and becomes a customer.

 - Engagement: This stage is where you must stay in touch and keep your customers engaged after the sales process to encourage loyalty and repeat business.